tjd1234/cmpt120fall2022/lectures/lecture25/lecture25notes.md

 good key instruction.
 For linear search, we count how many times `==` is executed, and for binary search we count how many times `<=` is executed.

-So when we talk about the performance of linear search and binary search, we mean *how many comparisons they do*.
+So when a computer scientists talks about the performance of linear search and binary search, they usually mean *how many comparisons they do*.

 Suppose you run `linear_search` on a list with 100 elements.
 Then:

 - **Best case**: the *minimum* number of comparisons `linear_search` does is 1, in the case where the first element is $$x$$
-- **Worst case**: the *maximum* number of comparison `linear_search` does is 100, either when $$x$$ is the last element, or not in the list at all
+- **Worst case**: the *maximum* number of comparisons `linear_search` does is 100, either when $$x$$ is the last element, or not in the list at all
 - **Average case**: the *average* number of comparisons `linear_search` does is about $$\frac{100}{2}=50$$, assuming randomly ordered data; the reason for